 Breast Reduction surgery concentrates on removing excess fatty breast tissue to reduce the size of your breasts and achieving a more perkier and symmetrical profile.

 The most popular decisions to consider Breast Reduction Surgery include:

 To view Before and After Pictures, click on the photo at the top of the page.
 We carry a portfolio of hundreds of patients for Breast Reduction Surgery photos that our surgeon will take you through at your consultation.
 At your consultation, we will show you a more comprehensive database of previous patients to help you understand more about the look you wish to achieve.

 BREAST REDUCTION COST

-This is an All-Inclusive price for your Breast Reduction surgery and includes the full cost of your procedure including your £100.00 consultation which is credited against the cost of your surgery.
+This is an All-Inclusive set price for your Breast Reduction surgery and includes the full cost of your procedure including your £100.00 consultation which is credited against the cost of your surgery.

 The cost of your surgery includes:

-As of 2017 we no longer provide Cosmetic Financing for Breast Reduction Surgery.
-When considering this surgery, we like to ensure the cost of your procedure is both transparent and clear to understand.
-The cost outlined above is fully inclusive of your completed procedure with no additional costs.
+We do not provide Cosmetic Financing for this Surgery.
+When considering this surgery, we like to ensure the cost of your treatment is both transparent and clear to understand.
+The cost outlined above is fully inclusive of your completed procedure with no hidden costs.